-Only row crop wheels recommended by the manufacturer should be fitted to the PHANTOM.
+Only row crop wheels recommended by the manufacturer should be fitted to the Phantom.
 Fitting any other wheels will invalidate the warranty.
-Wheel track should not exceed 72" without consulting the manufacturer.
-(Unless Wide-track axles are fitted which allow up to 80" track with a maximum of a 1600litre sprayer).
+Wheel track should not exceed 78" without consulting the manufacturer.
 The top road speed is increased significantly when row-crops are fitted, however, a top speed of 30 m.p.h.
 (50 kph) should still NOT be exceeded.
 Speeds over 20 mph (32 kph) should only be used if the tyres fitted are suitable.

-Please read notes on steering stop adjustment if you are fitting row crops on a PHANTOM with a wheel track of less than 68".
+Please read notes on steering stop adjustment if you are fitting row crops on a Phantom with a wheel track of less than 68".
 The stops may have to be altered to maintain adequate wheel/cab clearances.
 It as also advisable to service the brakes as a matter of course before fitting row crop wheels in the Spring.